padedou/diffArrays/README.md

 # diffArrays
-Get an array that contains only the unique elements of a set of input arrays
+Get an array that contains only the unique elements of a set of input arrays (the differences).